KMS Dirichlet forms, coercivity and super-bounded Markovian semigroups on von Neumann algebras: General quantum Ornstein-Uhlenbeck semigroups

-which allow to represent the number operator as $N=A^*A$.
-All these operators and their functional calculi will be understood as affiliated to $B(h)$ in its left action on $L^2(h)$.
+They satisfy the Canonical Commutation Relations $AA^*=A^* A+I$, as closed operators defined on $D(N$), and allow to represent the Number Operator as $N=A^*A$.
+All these operators and their functional calculi are understood as affiliated to $B(h)$ acting by left composition on operators belonging to the Hilbert-Schmidt class $L^2(h)$.
 0.2truecm Let us consider the family of operators affiliated to $B(h)$

 \begin{lem} i) For any $m\ge 1$ and $\lambda_m^2:=e^{-m\beta/2}$ we have